Stachu1/OverShare/README.md

 # OverShare

-A Chrome/Edge extension for sending large files and folders through Discord using your own bot.
+A Chrome extension for sending large files and folders through Discord using your own bot.
 Files are compressed, encrypted in the browser, split into chunks and uploaded to a Discord channel.
 Anyone with the bot token and a file's token can download it and put it back together.
-No server or other software is needed; everything runs in the extension.
+No server or other software is needed.
+Everything runs in the extension.

 ## How it works